Management Information Systems Course Offerings

 301 – Principles of Knowledge Management Systems (3)

-Prerequisite: MIST 201 or equivalent; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisite: MIST 201 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 The design and implementation of knowledge management systems that support a variety of business areas are emphasized.
 Management challenges associated with collecting, organizing and sharing knowledge are discussed in detail.
-Course previously taught as BUAD 356.

 350 – Database Management Systems (3)

-Prerequisite: MIST 201 or equivalent; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisite: MIST 201 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 The importance of relational databases in business environments is emphasized and demonstrated through real-world case studies and exercise.
 Students gain experience in planning, designing, developing and implementing business application databases for different business purposes such as modeling and decision making.
-Course previously taught as BUAD 354.

 411 – Information Security (3)

-Prerequisite: MIST 201 or equivalent; and business administration major or permission of Associate Dean for Faculty.
+Prerequisite: MIST 201 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 This course provides an understanding of the concepts involved in securing information, both from a technical and business perspective.
 Skills required to analyze and evaluate the security of information from a variety of view points are presented.
 Current research is used to discuss management issues associated with creating policies and implementing procedures for information security in organizations.
-Course previously taught as BUAD 441.
+Cross listed as MMIS 540.

 444 – Ethical Hacking (3)